 The second-hand bookshop at Cotehele

-Find hundreds of good quality donated books in our volunteer run second-hand bookshop located within Retainer’s Court.
+Find hundreds of good quality donated books in our volunteer run second-hand bookshop located within Retainers' Court, open from Monday 12 April, 12noon-5pm.
 Every time you buy a book from the bookshop you help care for Cotehele.

-We are delighted to be able to welcome visitors back to our bookshop; there’s just a few changes that have been made to help keep everyone safe.
+We are delighted to be able to welcome everyone back to our bookshop, there's a few changes that have been made though to help keep everyone safe.

 - There is now a separate entrance and exit to the bookshop.

-- Please keep a safe distance from others in the bookshop.
+- Please keep a safe distance from others inside the bookshop.

 - When you make a purchase, we will be able to accept cash but we are unable to provide any change.
-If you wish to pay by card or contactless you can do so in the shop (closed Wed-Thu) and at the Welcome desk.
+If you wish to pay by card or contactless, you can do so in the shop or reception.

-- We have made changes to how we accept donations to the bookshop.
+- We have also made changes to how we accept donations to the bookshop.

-We are so thankful for everyone’s donations towards the bookshop.
-Although we are accepting donations, we are asking you to organise a donation with us in advance by calling the property office on 01579 351346.
+We are so thankful for everyone's donations towards the bookshop.
+Although we are accepting donations, we are asking everyone to organise a donation with us in advance by calling the property office on 01579 351346.
 We will agree a date and time for you to donate (this is separate from our pre-booking system for the garden).
-Books must be donated in sealed boxes or tied up bags that we will keep.
-If you arrive with books but haven’t called ahead, you will be asked to leave and organise with us a suitable time to donate.
+Books must be donated in sealed boxes or tied up bags that we will keep, we will then put the donation aside for at least 72 hours before being put out on the shelves.
+If you arrive with books but haven't called ahead, we may ask you to leave and organise with us a suitable time to donate.

 Our bookshop wouldn’t be possible without our volunteers